 How to install applications and prepare them for Testing in Appium:

-This tutorial is a part of our Appium Studio hands-on training series and it includes the step by step procedures involved in the process of installing the applications and preparing them for Testing in Appium.
+This tutorial is a part of our Appium Studio tutorial series and it includes the step by step procedures involved in the process of installing the applications and preparing them for Testing in Appium.

 Pictorial representation of each step is included for your easy understanding.

 Here is a Video tutorial:

 Step 1: To install the application, click “Yes” when you are prompted to install.

 You may also select the application from the list in the Application Manager and then click “Install.”

 Step 2: Once the installation is complete, you will be prompted to launch your application.

 Along with installation, you may also launch the application from the Application Manager.